jwashek/exagora.me/example/about.md

 ---
-title: Recipes
+title: About
 layout: collection
-permalink: /recipes/
+permalink: /about/
-collection: recipes
+collection: about
 entries_layout: grid
 ---